Reference Date: 21-August-2014

 Wheat and barley are the main crops cultivated in the country.
 Wheat is the dominant cereal crop accounting for almost 70 percent of the aggregate cereal production.
 Irrigated wheat covers only one‑third of the total wheat area, thus the bulk of the wheat crop depends on the performance of seasonal precipitation.
 Most of the rainfed wheat crop is concentrated in the north‑western region of the country.
 Small amounts of rice and maize are also produced in the country.

-Cereal imports expected to decline in 2013/14 compared to last year but would still remain high
+Cereal imports expected to increase in 2014/15 compared to last year

-Total cereal imports are forecast at 11 million tonnes in 2013/14 (April/March) - consisting of maize (4 million tonnes), wheat (4 million tonnes), rice (1.5 million tonnes) and barley (1.2 million tonnes) - about 25 percent less than last year’s high levels but still 8 percent above the average of the last five years.
+Total cereal imports are forecast at 12.6 million tonnes in 2014/15 (April/March) - consisting of maize (4.8 million tonnes), wheat (6 million tonnes), rice (1.6 million tonnes) and barley (1 million tonnes) - about 14 percent more than last year’s and some 34 percent above the average of the last five years.

-Facing budgetary concerns, the Government attempted to phase out the subsidy programme on fuel, electricity and some commodities and replace them with a cash transfer, currently at IRR 455 000 per person (about USD 37 at the pre‑devaluation rate of IRR 12 260 per USD).
+Facing budgetary concerns, in 2010 the Government attempted to phase out the subsidy programme on fuel, electricity and some commodities and replace them with a cash transfer at IRR 455 000 per person (about USD 37 at the pre‑devaluation rate of IRR 12 260 per USD).
 The second round of subsidy reforms took place in spring 2014, increasing prices of electricity (by 24 percent), water (20 percent) and subsidised petrol (by 72 percent).
 At the moment it remains unclear how much the compensatory payment will be scaled back.